 There are several methods you could use for updating your Open Budget Data.
 The most common way to update your data is to do a manual import.

-If your files are large or if you want to automate this update process, you can use Datasync, FME, or Pentaho Kettle.
+If your files are large or if you want to automate this update process, you can use Datasync or FME.

 Note: If you are adding a new Fiscal Year Budget to your dataset, you should append the new year’s rows to your existing dataset.
 If doing a manual data update, use the Append and Replace wizard to add the new data.